CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Principle and Outline

 With the fundamental motivations of harmonizing its business activities with the environment .and achieving the efficient use of energy, Osaka Gas has been implementing measures to reduce the environmental impact of its business activities.
 As part of these efforts, we have been pursuing “Green Purchasing” that entails purchasing eco-friendly goods and installation contracts used by Osaka Gas from business partners actively involved in environmental conservation.
-We are also incorporating “Green Distribution” into our business activities to curb emissions of air pollutants by using natural gas vehicles (NGV) and other low-pollution vehicles.
+We are also incorporating “Green Distribution” into our business activities to contribute to reducing emissions of air pollutants by using natural gas vehicles (NGV) and other low-pollution vehicles.

 Promoting green purchasing in collaboration with suppliers and affiliates